-As the Race to Zero heats up (& it already is – globally, nationally, regionally and locally) and competition intensifies – you can almost see the sign as you enter Copeland: “Twinned with Papua New Guinea’s Emissions” – or some such.
-Then perhaps add on another country to the sign – this time a high emitting one, if you go historical.
+As the Race to Zero heats up (& it already is – globally, nationally, regionally and locally) and competition intensifies – you can almost see the sign as you enter Whitehaven: “Twinned with Papua New Guinea’s Emissions” – or some such.

-Part of my blog is also on the South Lakes Action on Climate Change (SLACC) @slacctt website.
+(Part of this blog is also on the South Lakes Action on Climate Change (SLACC) website.
 See here.
-I am working on this project in a voluntary, independent capacity and collaborating with others.
-Jointly with Duncan Pollard and Associates, we are working on the business case against this mine.
+I am objecting to the WCM in an independent capacity, working on the business case against it and collaborating with others).

 Notes on Scope 3 Value Chain

 - The 9 million CO2e per year number considers indirect end-use emissions, also known as Scope 2 & 3 (indirect) Value Chain emissions as labelled in the GHG Protocol.
-While approaches to addressing Scope 3 Value Chain emissions are tricky to work out and are evolving across sectors, it is encouarging to see BHP is thinking about this for their metallurgical coal.
+While approaches to addressing Scope 3 Value Chain emissions are evolving across sectors, it is encouraging to see BHP is thinking about this for their metallurgical coal.
 See BHP’s work on that here.

-- About 87% of WCM’s coking coal will be exported to the EU and 13% of its coal likely used in UK.
-This means on paper when registering their emissions – WCM’s EU related emissions will go into an “export category” in their ‘end user’ breakdown and will be excluded in their UK total count.
-However, emissions are still emissions – regardless of the bucket/ country they get counted in.
+- About 87% of WCM’s coking coal will be exported to the EU and 13% of its coal likely used in the UK.
+This means on paper when registering their emissions – WCM’s EU related emissions will go into an “export category” in their ‘end-user’ breakdown and will be excluded in their UK total count.
+However, emissions are still emissions – regardless of the bucket/ country, they get counted in.